Aurora & Ice Caves

 Aurora and Ice Caves with Iurie & friends

-The Aurora and Ice Caves Photo Workshop is a popular photo workshop for good reasons.
-This is like no other photography adventure with the best photo locations in Iceland.
+The Aurora and Ice Caves trip is a popular photography experience for good reasons.
+This is a photography adventure with the best locations in Iceland.
 We hunt northern lights, capture incredible ice caves and photograph the amazing nature at Jökulsarlon glacier lagoon at Jokulsarlon.
-This Winter workshop includes even more.
+This Winter trip includes even more.

-Over 8 days you will expose your camera to the landscapes and light that have made Iceland a top photography destination.
+The package is 8 days with 6 days on tour.
+You will expose your camera to the landscapes and light that have made Iceland a top photography destination.
 Shoot with professional photography guides with local knowledge and willingness to instruct.
 What are you waiting for?
 Pack your camera bag; a Winter paradise is just a plane ride away!

 - Authorised Iceland tour operator and travel agency.